ibm-cloud-docs/EventStreams/index.md

 # Getting started with Message Hub
 {: #messagehub}

-{{site.data.keyword.messagehub_full}} is a scalable, distributed, high throughput messaging service that enables applications and services to communicate easily and reliably. {{site.data.keyword.messagehub}} is built on Apache Kafka.
-{:shortdesc}

-Using {{site.data.keyword.messagehub}}, you can complete the following tasks:

-* Offload work to back-end worker processes
-* Connect stream data to analytics to realize powerful insights
-* Feed event data to multiple applications to react in real time
-* Transfer data into another service such as long-term storage

 To get started with {{site.data.keyword.messagehub}}
 and start sending and receiving messages, you can use the Java™ sample.
 The sample shows how a producer sends messages to a consumer using a topic.
 The same sample program is used to consume messages and